Here are 51 blogging and internet marketing tips that you can use as inspiration for the upcoming year.

 47. Create information products.
 So you have a blog.
 Have you ever thought about expanding your content into information products that you can either giveaway or sell for an extra income?
 Now’s the time.
 You can create eBooks, audio, video, or a membership website, all of which are great information products you can use to expand your brand and increase your reputation and authority in your niche.

 48. Hire some help.
 As one person, we can only do so much.
 Even if we put in more hours and work more efficiently, we’ll eventually reach some kind of plateau.
 Hire some people to do some of the mundane work that you don’t really enjoying doing to get to that next level.
-For example, if you spend a lot of time editing and submitting videos, or social bookmarking your blog posts, you can easily find cheap help from places such as Elance.com or oDesk.com to do those kinds of things for you.
+For example, if you spend a lot of time editing and submitting videos, or social bookmarking your blog posts, you can easily find cheap help from places such as Elance or oDesk (Note: Elance and oDesk have merged into Upwork.com) to do those kinds of things for you.
 Soon, you’ll end up with your own virtual assistant team you can go to for anything when you need it.

 49. Work 1 hour extra for yourself a day.
 Maybe you work a 9 to 5 job, maybe you don’t.
 Either way, try and devote at least an extra hour a day to you and your online business.
 Yes, finding an extra hour a day may be close to impossible, but if you really want to “crush it”, you’re going to have to hustle and sacrifice a little.
 Gary Vaynerchuk suggests working in the late hours of the night if you have to, and I totally agree with him.
 Do what it takes to get to where you want to go.
 Even just an hour a day would be huge for the growth of what you do online, especially if you know exactly what to do with it, which I hopefully have given you some ideas for in this post.